 If a production-line motorhome doesn't suit you, a custom coach conversion company can build a coach to your specifications.

-For most motorhome buyers, the interest on the loan is deductible as second home mortgage interest.
-To qualify, the motorhome must be used as security for the loan and must have basic sleeping, toilet and cooking accommodations.
+For most RV buyers, the interest on the loan is deductible as second home mortgage interest.
+To qualify, the RV must be used as security for the loan and must have basic sleeping, toilet and cooking accommodations.

 The Internal Revenue Service (IRS) publishes two booklets that contain helpful information regarding tax deductibility of RV loan interest.
 Copies of “Publication 936-Home Interest Deduction” and “Publication 523 — Selling Your Home” are available online or by calling the IRS at (800) 829-3676.

-In addition, a motorhome is a great, nonintrusive guesthouse while visiting friends and family.
+In addition, an RV is a great, nonintrusive guesthouse while visiting friends and family.

 Private campgrounds and government-owned campgrounds are often located near popular tourist attractions.
 Some RV parks are small and bucolic, while others are large, upscale resorts.